CanonicalLtd/maas-docs/en/nodes-custom.md

    OS installation, after MAAS changes a machine's status to 'Deployed.'
    Customisations are performed on a per-instances basis, which means that user-supplied scripts  must be specified again on redeployment.
-Cloud-init customisations are the best way for MAAS users to customize their deployments, similar to how the various cloud services prepare VMs when launching instances.
+Cloud-init customisations are the best way for MAAS users to customise their deployments, similar to how the various cloud services prepare VMs when launching instances.